sainath13/saiva/Books/7 Habits of highly effective people.md

 - If you work your team (or yourself) too hard to get quick results (focus only on P), you may burn out the capability (PC).
 - If you spend too much time maintaining capability without producing, you also fail to achieve results.
 The principle: **Don’t kill the goose that lays the golden eggs.**

+Very heavy book to be honest.
+Cannot just skim through it.
+Yeah
+Will spend more time on it later I guess.